Nadrieril/blog/_posts/2025-12-18-specifying-rust-via-desugarings.md

 explain; the idea of this blog post is that we would like to explain it as a desugaring, into code that is also valid Rust yet precise enough that the mapping from it to MIR is obvious[^2].

 What features are we missing to make this desugaring possible?
 Here are some ideas.
+(Disclaimer: none of these are my ideas[^8], but instead things I've seen floating around in the Rust ideaspace).

 ## Identifier hygiene